-BatteryUse= 30 Ah: You use 30 Ah every 24 hour which means that you get out of power after 3 days without charging.
+BatteryUse= 30 Ah: You use 30 Ah every 24 hour which means that you get out of power after 3 days without charging (if you have a 100 Ah battery).
 Used to estimate SoC if no current shunt is connected.
 Change with command bu=nnn.
 The same applies to all commands below, the capital letters in the printout imply the command to use when changing the setting.
 If BatteryUse is set too high, SoC estimates will also be too high.